Non-commutative fermion mass matrix and gravity: Part II: Fell bundle quantum systems

 \subsection{How to build a noncommutative manifold from a Fell bundle}

-Below we clarify the conceptual steps involved in the construction of a noncommutative Fell bundle geometry $(E,D)$, which was worked out in full mathematical detail in \cite{sc}.
+Below we clarify the conceptual steps involved in the construction of a noncommutative Fell bundle geometry $(E,D)$, the mathematical development of which was begun in \cite{sc}.
 In the subsection to follow we also give an alternative more general and more transparent definition of a Fell bundle Dirac operator.

 Let $E$ be a Fell bundle $C^*$-category over a groupoid over a compact space $M$.
 If $M$ is smooth, let it be simply connected.
 Since their base spaces are groupoids, viewing Fell bundles as noncommutative geometries naturally leads to a quantisation scheme for a noncommutative space-time via the tangent groupoid quantisation.
 That is, they provide a generalisation of the tangent groupoid quantisation to systems in which the underlying space-time (or internal space) is noncommutative.
 As the tangent bundle $TM$ is deformed to the pair groupoid $\Gamma = M \times M$, one replaces the commutative algebra $C^*(TM)$ with the noncommutative groupoid algebra $C^*(M \times M)$.
 For $E$ a complex Fell line bundle over $(\Gamma)$, we have $C^*(E) = C^*(M \times M)$ and $C^*(E^0) = C^*(M)$.
-This allows us to make the generalisation to virtual when $E$ is a more general Fell bundle over $\Gamma$: let $E$ be a Fell bundle $C^*$-category over a discrete compact pair groupoid $\Gamma$ (for example its fibres may be $M_n(\mathbb{C}$ instead of $\mathbb{C}$ and each fibre has a virtual spectrum instead of a point in $M$).
+This allows us to make the generalisation to virtual when $E$ is a more general Fell bundle over $\Gamma$: let $E$ be a Fell bundle $C^*$-category over a discrete compact pair groupoid $\Gamma$ (for example its fibres may be $M_n(\ mathbb{C}$ instead of $\mathbb{C}$ and each fibre has a virtual spectrum instead of a point in $M$).
 Then the configuration algebra is $C^*(E^0)$ and the coordinate algebra is $C^*(E)$ and they are \textit{both} noncommutative.
 The Hilbert space $H$ is finite dimensional and carries a faithful representation of both algebras.

 To complete the construction of a Fell bundle geometry we assign to it a Fell bundle Dirac operator, see below.